beatrizmartinsc/Active-Directory-Home-Lab/README.md

 ![Organisational Units and users in AD](screenshots/ous-and-users.png)

 ### Network design and dual-adapter architecture
 Designed a network topology using two adapters per VM: NAT for internet access and Internal Network for isolated domain traffic.
 This mirrors enterprise environments where management and production traffic are segmented.
-Configured static IPs with appropriate DNS settings — the DC points DNS to loopback (127.0.0.1) because it hosts the DNS role, while clients point to the DC's IP.
+Configured static IPs with appropriate DNS settings, the DC points DNS to loopback (127.0.0.1) because it hosts the DNS role, while clients point to the DC's IP.

 ### Group Policy enforcement
 Configured domain-wide security policies through the Default Domain Policy GPO: